Foo42/next-blog/posts/computation-in-content-addressable-spaces.md

 By contrast, if we consider the expression `f(l)` in which the function `f` is applied to the label `l` we can see that the result depends on the value `l` is bound to at the time the expression is evaluated.
 Rather than having a single immutable value, we find the expression `f(l)` in fact has a single value for each value of `l`.

-We can model this behavior by introducing a new way of binding a label, in which we supply not a concrete value, but an expression by which values are generated.
+We can model this behaviour by introducing a new way of binding a label, in which we supply not a concrete value, but an expression by which values are generated.
 These "generated bindings" would automatically be rebound to new values each time a label referenced in their "binding expression" was rebound.

 For example, given: